Brandur Hendriksson: FH

 On 21 April 2018, Hendriksson immediately joined Icelandic club FH.

+Helsingborgs

+Hendriksson joined Swedish club Helsingborgs IF on 28 December 2019.
+With this, he became the first Faroese player to play in the Allsvenskan, and would be joined by national teammate Viljormur Davidsen in 2022.

+Fredrikstad

+On 17 January 2023 Hendriksson signed for Fredrikstad FK, managed by compatriot Mikkjal Thomassen.
+He was a part of their Norwegian Cup-winning team in their 2024 season, scoring a penalty in the final's penalty shootout, and played a crucial role in their promotion to the Eliteserien in 2023.

+NSI

+On 4 January 2025 Hendriksson left Fredrikstad for NSÍ Runavík.
+This is the first time Hendriksson will play in the Faroe Islands, having left boyhood club B71 Sandoy for F.C.
+Copenhagen in 2011 before making his competitive debut.

 International career

-Hendriksson, described by several figures in the game as one of the brightest prospects, to come through in Faroese football in recent years, made his full international debut for the Faroe Islands national football team on 11 October 2014, coming off the bench in the second half of the UEFA Euro 2016 qualifier against Northern Ireland at Windsor Park.
+Hendriksson, described by several figures in the game as one of the brightest prospects of the Faroe Islands in recent years, made his full international debut for the Faroe Islands national football team on 11 October 2014, coming off the bench in the second half of the UEFA Euro 2016 qualifier against Northern Ireland at Windsor Park.
 On 14 October 2014, he was in the starting line up for the Euro qualifier against Hungary at Tórsvøllur, the Faroe Islands national football stadium.
 Playing in the number 10 role, Hendriksson impressed with his range of passing, his creative ability and his general high energy performance.
 He played the full 90 minutes and afterwards received very positive reviews from the Faroese media.

 On 13 June 2015, Hendriksson scored his first international goal in a 2–1 win over former European champions Greece.